CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/assembler/assembler.rst

     - **Global Options** include settings like output path, verbosity, and complex name length.
 These settings apply to all batches in the file.

-    - **Batch Options** specify the details of each complex generation batch, such as metal center, oxidation state, topology, and ligand database paths.
+    - **Batch Options** specify the details of each complex generation batch, such as metal center, oxidation state, geometry, and ligand database paths.
 Each batch must be named, and various parameters can be set to control the assembly process.

         - The first batch option needs a hyphen ('-') in front of it to mark the start of the batch.
         - Each batch option is required, but some can be left empty